People looking at this website right now

 Can I take my driving test in the car?

 Yes, you're covered to take your driving test in the car - just remember to take your insurance certificate with you to the test centre.
-And don't forget to make sure you have someone who is insured on the car's main insurance policy with you to drive the car home as your insurance stops when you pass your test.
+And don't forget to make sure you have someone who is insured on the car's main policy with you to drive the car home as your cover stops when you pass your test.

-Your cover terminates as soon as you pass your test.
+It terminates as soon as you pass your test.

 What happens if I pass before the policy ends?